LaboratoireCosmerTOULON/DTW_KNN_RNN/README.md

 + /RNN includes the RNN-based classification

 ## DTW-KNN
-The subdirectory DTW-KNN contains all the code need to perform the SVM seperation and the DTW-KNN classification.
+The subdirectory DTW-KNN contains all the code needed to perform the SVM seperation and the DTW-KNN classification.
 The subdirectory inlcudes the  following folders:
 - yaml/
 - scripts/